Lodrick Stewart: Personal life

 Stewart has a twin brother named Rodrick Stewart, and they have younger twin brothers, Hikeem and Kadeem Stewart, who played for University of Washington and Shoreline Community College, and their youngest brother Scotty Ewing played for South Puget Sound Community College and is now playing professionally in China.

+Stewart's son Jaylin plays college basketball at UConn.

 High school career

 Stewart attended basketball powerhouse Rainier Beach High School in Seattle.

 He played alongside his brother Rodrick, Nate Robinson, Terrence Williams, and C. J. Giles.
 As a senior, he led his basketball team to a 28–1 record and won the AAA state championship.

 College career

 Stewart played for the USC Trojans between 2003 and 2007.
 He was honorable mention Pac-10 his senior year and is the all-time 3 point leader for the Trojans.
 Stewart graduated from USC in 2007.

 Pro career

-Stewart played for the NBA Development League Anaheim Arsenal in 2007-2008.
+Stewart played for the NBA Development League Anaheim Arsenal in 2007–2008.

-In 2008-2009, Stewart played for the Giants Nördlingen in Germany.
+In 2008–2009, Stewart played for the Giants Nördlingen in Germany.
 Later he went to Lithuania, Marijampolės "Sūduva".

-On March 8, 2010, it was reported that Stewart and another American player, Rashaun Broadus, left the team without saying a word after a game on February 23, 2010 against Perlas.
+On March 8, 2010, it was reported that Stewart and another American player, Rashaun Broadus, left the team without saying a word after a game on February 23, 2010, against Perlas.